AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/create-wf-projects-from-salesforce-objects.md

 * The [!UICONTROL Stage] of an [!UICONTROL Opportunity] is updated.
-* The [!UICONTROL Type] of an Account is updated.&nbsp;&nbsp;
+* The [!UICONTROL Type] of an Account is updated.

-Triggers can be configured only after you have installed [!DNL Workfront for Salesforce].&nbsp;&nbsp;\
+Triggers can be configured only after you have installed [!DNL Workfront for Salesforce].  \
 For information about installing [!DNL Workfront for Salesforce], see [Install [!DNL Adobe Workfront for Salesforce]](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md).

 Consider the following when configuring triggers to automatically create [!DNL Workfront] projects when [!DNL Salesforce] items are created or updated:

-* You must be a [!DNL Salesforce] and a [!DNL Workfront] system administrator to configure triggers.&nbsp;
+* You must be a [!DNL Salesforce] and a [!DNL Workfront] system administrator to configure triggers.
 * After you configure the triggers, anyone who updates the [!UICONTROL Stage] of an [!UICONTROL Opportunity] or the [!UICONTROL Type] of an Account can trigger the creation of a [!DNL Workfront] project.
-This includes [!DNL Salesforce] users who do not have a [!DNL Workfront] account.&nbsp;
+This includes [!DNL Salesforce] users who do not have a [!DNL Workfront] account.
 * There is no limit to how many triggers you can have.
 * You cannot create multiple triggers based on the same conditions.
 Triggers are unique by default.
 * Once the project is created it is automatically linked to the opportunity or the account where it was generated.
 Once established, this link cannot be broken.
 * One opportunity or account can be linked to multiple projects in [!DNL Workfront] when a triggered condition has been met multiple times in the life of the opportunity or the account.

    For example, if you define more then one [!UICONTROL Stage] for an [!UICONTROL Opportunity] to trigger a Project, a project is created for every defined stage that the opportunity reaches, for the life of that opportunity.
-Also, if you update the [!UICONTROL Stage] of an [!UICONTROL Opportunity] from one defined stage to another, and then update it back to the defined stage, a second project is created for the second time you update the [!UICONTROL Stage] field to the same defined stage.&nbsp;
+Also, if you update the [!UICONTROL Stage] of an [!UICONTROL Opportunity] from one defined stage to another, and then update it back to the defined stage, a second project is created for the second time you update the [!UICONTROL Stage] field to the same defined stage.

-* One project in [!DNL Workfront] can be linked only to one opportunity or one account in [!DNL Salesforce] at any given time, but not to both at the same time.&nbsp;
+* One project in [!DNL Workfront] can be linked only to one opportunity or one account in [!DNL Salesforce] at any given time, but not to both at the same time.

 ### Configuring Triggers {#configuring-triggers}